 Get the numbers on the five-year cost to own Ditto and Mersive Solstice Pods here.

 Ditto and the Mersive Solstice Pod excel at wireless presentations.

 Ditto is simple, easy to use and affordable.
-It makes enterprise-level screen sharing easy to deploy and scale across large or small organizations without adding extra hardware or convoluted licensing costs.
-If you’re looking for a truly cross-platform solution where unlimited users can present nearly any device wirelessly, go with Ditto.
+It makes enterprise-level screen sharing and digital signage easy to deploy and scale across large or small organizations without adding extra hardware or convoluted licensing costs.
+Included digital signage makes Ditto a manageable, all-in-one resource for any display in any space.
+If you’re looking for a truly cross-platform solution where unlimited users can display signage and present nearly any device, go with Ditto.

 The Mersive Solstice Pod excels at collaboration features that allow participants and moderators to interact with content on-screen.
-If you need these features and have the scaling budget and IT manpower to maintain and support hardware devices, licenses and a software subscription, consider a Mersive Solstice Pod.
+It is not ideal for digital signage, even if you implement and pay for additional third-party services.
+If you do not need robust digital signage, and if you require moderation features and have the scaling budget and IT manpower to support hardware devices, licenses and a software subscription, consider a Mersive Solstice Pod.